felias-fogg/SoftI2CMaster/README.md

 Meanwhile, I have written a wrapper around SoftI2CMaster that emulates the [Wire library](http://arduino.cc/en/Reference/Wire) (master mode only).
 It is another C++-header file called <code>SoftWire.h</code>, which you need to include instead of <code>SoftI2CMaster.h</code>.
-The ports and pins have to be specified as described above.
-After the include statement you need to create a <code>SoftWire</code> instance:
+The ports and pins have to be specified as described above:

     #define SDA_PORT ...
     ...
     #include <SoftWire.h>
-    SoftWire Wire = SoftWire();
     ...
     setup() {
         Wire.begin()